ruyrybeyro/QtSpecem/README.md

 - Thanks to all contributors and testers
 - Thanks to Emanuel Santos for helping making it compile under Windows
-- ZX Spectrum community for testing and feedback
 - Original Z80 documentation authors